JamiLu/RME/README.md

   - create(type) **Returns new JavaScript html object (Elem instance)**
   - wrapElems(elemArray) **Returns an Array of wrapped html objects if many or one if only one.
 (Elem instances)**
   - dom() **Returns the javascript html object that this (Elem instance) holds**
+  - and many many many more methods.
+All setter methods and methods that does not return some value are so called Builder methods that they can chained as follows setText("text").setName("name").setId("id").setType("text").addClasses("one two three");
 * Tree
   - get(cssSelector) **Returns an Array of Elem objects or one Elem object**
   - getFirst(cssSelector) **Returns one Elem object**